MakeSchool-Tutorials/Node-Reddit-Clone/P04-Create-Subreddits/content.md

 Let's see if we can make this route work.

 > [action]
 > As a sanity check on our route setting, let's have the terminal output the subreddit name in the url when you navigate to it.
-Add the following code to your `posts` controller:
+Add the following code to your `posts` controller.
+Remember to put it AFTER you require all the middleware:
 >
 ```js
 // SUBREDDIT